Madeline-Stark/Madeline-Stark.github.io/_posts/2019-07-22-what_even_is_an_argument_anyway.markdown

 Instead, we want to make our code reusable so that we can give our method different input and get a different result.
 ```
-def super_fancy_vending_machine(food)
+def super_fancy_vending_machine(snack)
-  "You chose #{food}”
+  "You chose #{snack}”
 end
 ```
-This method will take an input of food and interpolate it into a string to return the user’s choice.
+This method will take an input of snack and interpolate it into a string to return the user’s choice.

 Look at the different return values of these methods when we call them with the same argument: